MundyRepo/MuNDy/REDESIGN.md

 which has led to confusion about which is the ordinal and which is the operator[] of the returned view!
       3. core::aggregate can be used elsewhere in Mundy and isn't tied to STK or ECS.
       4. Tags are pretty flexible
-    - Flaws:
+    - Flaws that aren't necessarily bad things:
       1. This design requires more direct interaction with STK
       2. One step withdrawn from mundy::geom::primitives.
 These are just data containers that must be unpacked into geom objects.
   2. mesh::STKComponentAggregate: